LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Press and hold the **Hash**  # key to enter Spectrum sweep scan mode.

-The radio then starts scanning a band of frequencies centered on the current Rx frequency, and displays the signal strengh in the forum of a spectrum amplitude graph.
+The radio then starts scanning a band of frequencies centered on the current Rx frequency, and displays the signal strength in the forum of a spectrum amplitude graph.
 The bandwidth of the scan is shown in the top left corner of the display e.g. +/- 800kHz

   - **Left** / **Right** : Step down or up central frequency of sweep